AdmasKebede/InstaSocial/README.md

 - [X] user can like posts
 - [X] user can see other's post
 - [X] user can have a profile picture
+- [X] added a notification text at login and dyring acount creation

 ## Video Walkthrough